Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

    Out of the box, this example does not include a reference to the `.env` file in the `.gitignore` file.
 This is so that developers can share initialized environment variables.
 If you check your `.env` file into source control, other developers can prepare a certificate and hosts file entries by simply running the `init.ps1` script.

-   If your Sitecore solution and/or its data are sensitive, we recommend that you keep the `.env` file excluded from source control and provide another means of centrally configuring the information within.
+   If your Sitecore solution and/or its data are sensitive, we recommend that you keep the `.env` file excluded from source control and provide other means of centrally configuring the information within.

    > If this is your first time using `mkcert` with Node.js, you must set the `NODE_EXTRA_CA_CERTS` environment variable in your user or system environment variables.
 For example:
    >